sharmaDeepti369/slate/source/index.html.md

 ```

-> Smaple reponse when user does not exists:
+> Sample reponse when user does not exists:

 ```json
 {